nathanielbd/SoME1/README.md

 # The algorithm designed to fail

-Tentative title.
+Code for SoME1 friendly competition by 3blue1brown.

-Script and code for SoME1 friendly competition by 3blue1brown.
+There is a script that I didn't really follow.
+I ended up writing a blog post instead of a video for the competition anyways.